phug-php/website/doc/en/api-reference.md

 ## display

-Behave like `displayFile` but take pug source code as first
+Behave like `displayFile` but takes pug source code as first
 argument:
 ```php
 $template = '